reeseaustin55/Fetch_Literature-/README.md

 For each citation the script tries the following approaches:

-1. **Direct DOI resolution** – If a DOI is present, the script attempts to resolve it via `https://doi.org/` and download the resulting PDF.
+1. **Direct DOI resolution** – If a DOI is present, the script attempts to resolve it via `https://doi.org/`.
+If a landing page is returned instead of a PDF, the HTML is scanned for common PDF link hints (e.g., `citation_pdf_url` meta tags and direct `.pdf` anchors).
+2. **Unpaywall open access lookup** – When direct resolution fails, the script queries the Unpaywall API for an open-access PDF link associated with the DOI.
-2. **Crossref lookup** – If no DOI is detected or the direct download fails, the script queries the Crossref `query.bibliographic` endpoint and uses any advertised PDF links.
+3. **Crossref lookup** – If no DOI is detected or prior attempts fail, the script queries the Crossref `query.bibliographic` endpoint and uses any advertised PDF links.

-Set the `CROSSREF_CONTACT_EMAIL` environment variable to your email address so that polite contact information is included in Crossref requests:
+Set the `CROSSREF_CONTACT_EMAIL` environment variable to your email address so that polite contact information is included in Crossref and Unpaywall requests:

 ```bash
 export CROSSREF_CONTACT_EMAIL="you@example.edu"